Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Oktober 2025 03.29.25 UTC
+- WIB: Jumat, 10 Oktober 2025 04.24.06 UTC
-- WITA: Jumat, 10 Oktober 2025 04.29.25 UTC
+- WITA: Jumat, 10 Oktober 2025 05.24.06 UTC
-- WIT: Jumat, 10 Oktober 2025 05.29.25 UTC
+- WIT: Jumat, 10 Oktober 2025 06.24.06 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: success
+Kategori: friendship